twocngdagz/Waikoa/readme.txt

 =======================
 WAIKOA INSTALLATION
 =======================
-- make sure you have installed git bash software and composer software http://git-scm.com/downloads https://getcomposer.org/
+- make sure you have installed  an updated version of git bash and composer software http://git-scm.com/downloads https://getcomposer.org/